safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <br>**4) Log Message**
 <br>Before we start the Automation we need to add an Action so the Trigger protocol can parse the notifications onwards.
 Before processing the data we first want to check the Directory Watch trigger is working as expected.
 To do this we can send the incoming messages to a log file located on FME Server.

-Select the Next Action node and set the Action to Log.
+Select the Next Action node and set the Action to Log a message.

-Click on the drop-down arrow for the Message parameter and select General > Event as JSON because in this instance we want to record the entire incoming message from the Directory Watch protocol.
+Click on the drop-down arrow for the Message parameter and select Event > Event as JSON because in this instance we want to record the entire incoming message from the Directory Watch protocol.

 ---
 <!--Tip Section-->